 Boats need to be cleaned and maintained to ensure their longevity.
 But those who own them may not have the time or desire to do their necessary cleaning.
 Instead, they hire boat cleaning companies to do the work for them.

 Offering boat cleaning services is another business opportunity to take advantage of.
-You can clean and detail boats, offering different packages depending on the boat’s size and type of cleaning required.
+You can clean and detail boats, offering different packages depending on the boat’s size and the cleaning required.

 25. Boat rental